Curriculum Leader: Mr E. Simpson

 In Year 9 the students start their GCSE course.
 See Key Stage 4 for more information.

-In Year 9 all students begin the Full Course GCSE Religious Studies B. The students complete 3 topics in Year 9.
-These are: ‘Our World’, ‘Religious Expression’ and ‘Looking for Meaning’.
-There are 3 topics in Y10: ‘Conflict’, ‘Is it Fair?’ and ‘Authority, Religion and State’.
+In Year 9 all students begin the brand new Full Course GCSE.
+They will be doing the AQA Specification A, which includes a study of the beliefs, teachings and practices of both Christianity and Islam.
+It also includes a component which involves the study of four religious, philosophical and ethical themes.
+In Year 10, students are studying the WJEC Specification B GCSE course.
+They study 3 topics in Y10: ‘Conflict’, ‘Is it Fair?’ and ‘Authority, Religion and State’.
 There are 2 topics in Y11: ‘Medical Issues’ and ‘Relationships’.
 Students can decide if they’d like to be entered for the Full Course exam after the mock exam in Year 11 in collaboration with parents and their teacher.

 The Religious Education Department also offers A Level Religious Studies.
 AS Level students are currently studying ‘Buddhism’ and ‘Religion in Contemporary Society’ whilst A2 students study ‘Contemporary Society’ and ‘Religion and Human Experience’.
 There are currently 16 students on the AS course and 11 students on the A2 course.
 The students have consistently throughout the last 3 years experienced results in line with, or above Allis predictions.
 The department is keen to keep improving uptake at A level.